 There are several ways to make the most of your user acquisition strategy.
 There go some of the most popular user acquisition channels.

 App Store Optimization

 There’s no need to explain why ASO is important for your user acquisition strategy, is there?
 Let’s go over it one more time: most users discover mobile apps and games via search, but as we always say, ASO is not only search.
-We need to take into account many other aspects such as browse and visibility in Top Charts.
+We need to take into account many other aspects such as browse and app store ranking optimization.
 By running an App Store Optimization strategy you’ll get more visibility and, therefore, more users will be keen on downloading the app.

 There are many things to optimize in your app store listing, from the textual fields (Title, Description, etc.) to the visual assets (icon, screenshots, etc.).
 If you are new to it, check out this post with actionable tips to start optimizing your app listing.

 Social Media Campaigns (Paid UA)

 According to a study carried out by Smart Insights, nearly 62% of mobile users are active social media users.
 Therefore, it seems a good idea to run paid marketing campaigns through social media to get more users.
 There are many channels to choose from: Facebook, Instagram, YouTube, Twitter… Let’s start working on your app promotion strategy in social media!